Cerebrum internal capsule

 Parieto-occipital sulcus is the sulcus of the medial surface.

-It’s upper end shortly cut the superomedial border about 5cm in front of the occipital pole.
+Its upper end shortly cut the superomedial border about 5cm in front of the occipital pole.

 Preoccipital notch: